Democrats Need to Fundamentally Rethink Everything

 The party’s cloistered internal governance is also in drastic need of an overhaul.
 Joe Biden’s decision to remain at the helm instead of opening up a primary and passing the torch to a new generation is probably the defining piece of this election.
 In 2020, he positioned himself as a transitional figure, suggesting he would create space for fresh leadership.
 But by choosing to stay, he anchored Democrats to a status quo that many voters associate with malaise and stagnation, rather than change.
 And by failing to be honest with itself or the public about the need for Biden to drop out, the party let this malaise fester until it was too late.

-2024 became, in many ways, a referendum on Biden himself, giving Republicans an opening to cast themselves as the party of change.
+Twenty twenty-four became, in many ways, a referendum on Biden himself, giving Republicans an opening to cast themselves as the party of change.
 And for many voters, the transition from Biden to Harris only heightened a sense that the Democratic Party operates as a closed loop, more attuned to the concerns of elite insiders than those of ordinary Americans.
 By tying their message to working-class frustration and disillusionment with an administration seen as disconnected from everyday struggles, Republicans managed to position themselves as the disruptors of an unresponsive system.
-The irony is palpable: the GOP, a party traditionally aligned with preserving the existing order, has successfully branded itself as the agent of upheaval.
+The irony is palpable: The GOP, a party traditionally aligned with preserving the existing order, has successfully branded itself as the agent of upheaval.

 Harris inherited the deep skepticism voters had toward Biden.
 Her adaptability, seen by supporters as an effective sign of political flexibility, was read instead as a lack of conviction—a signal that she was more of a steward of the establishment than a leader with a clear, independent vision.
-By establishing zero difference between her and Biden—even declaring that she couldn’t think of anything she would have done differently than him—Harris inadvertently confirmed doubts about her independence, leaving many voters wondering if she was truly her own person—or just another avatar for the status quo.
+By establishing zero difference between her and Biden—even declaring that she couldn’t think of anything she would have done differently from him—Harris inadvertently confirmed doubts about her independence, leaving many voters wondering if she were truly her own person or just another avatar for the status quo.
 In contrast, Trump, for all his flaws, managed to project a consistent authenticity and a defiant stance that, to many, felt like real conviction.

 Another hurdle Harris faced was the sheer breadth of the anti-Trump coalition she was trying to hold together.
 Forging solidarity across such a wide political spectrum isn’t just a challenge—it’s an acrobatic feat.
 This coalition stretches from The Squad to Liz Cheney, weaving together a patchwork of beliefs, priorities, and visions for America that sometimes barely overlap.
 To keep everyone on the same page, Democrats must find a way to bridge divides across race, class, ideology, and urgency, bringing together working-class Black, Latino, and Asian communities, suburban moderates, and anti-war and progressive youth.